 7. Break up bigger goals into achievable tasks.

-Use the goal-setting spreads to help kids set goals, break them down into doable tasks, achieve them & celebrate!
+Use the goal-setting spreads to help kids set age-appropriate goals, break them down into doable tasks, achieve them, and celebrate!

 8. Use the reading logs to advance your child’s literacy level.